MarcelloMuy/ci-ms1-rickshaw-tours/README.md

   Colors are the first thing people notice when they visit a website, and the color scheme can make a huge impact on both style and consistency.

-  [ColorSpace](https://mycolor.space/) was use to decide de colors for this design.
+  [ColorSpace](https://mycolor.space/) was used to decide the colors for this design.

-  Here is an example of color scheme that you can find in this website.
+  Here is an example of the color scheme that you can find in the website.

   ![color scheme](assets/images/color-scheme.png)